 Today it’s no longer good enough to have someone semi-dedicated to MO.
 When companies have a dedicated, fully developed MO structure, marketing makes a full transition from being a cost center to a revenue generator.

-In 2018, we’ll see managers spending a lot of time designing the MO function so they can achieve their goals.
+As we move forward, we’ll see managers spending a lot of time designing the MO function so they can achieve their goals.
 What does the organizational chart for an effective MO department look like?

 In 2012, I published a white paper called “The Revenue Marketing Center of Excellence (RMCoE).”
 This organization had two parts: the Demand Generation Center and the Marketing Operations Center.
 In the Marketing Operations Center, four key functions included (1) marketing technology management, (2) data management, (3) process optimization and (4) reporting, analysis and strategy.